lsst-sims/sims_featureScheduler_runs/alt_sched/README.md

 Trying to do the altSched and get the z-band spread out more.
 Varying the limits on when u-band gets loaded, and decreasing the weight on staying in the same filter.

+## very_alt3

+Like very_alt2, but with the weight on the 5-sigma depth basis function turned up (should shorten season lenth and increase cadence)